rsmith-nl/sdl3-cairo-imgui/README.rst

 All drawing is done on a Cairo surface that shares its pixels with an SDL texture.
-Cairo is used because of the much richer array of drawing primitives it supports and the fact that it uses anti-aliasing.
+Cairo is used because of the much richer array of drawing primitives it supports and it uses anti-aliasing.

 This is free and unencumbered software released into the public domain.